Anne Catherine Emmerich: According to Clemens Maria Brentano

-Allegations of partial fabrication by Brentano
+Claims of forgery

 When the case for Emmerich's beatification was submitted to the Vatican in 1892, a number of experts in Germany began to compare and analyze Brentano's original notes from his personal library with the books he had written.
-The analysis revealed various apocryphal biblical sources, maps, and travel guides among his papers, which could have been used to enhance Emmerich's narrations.
+The analysis revealed various apocryphal biblical sources, maps, and travel guides among his papers, which could have been used to exaggerate or embellish some of Emmerich's narrations.

 In his 1923 theological thesis, German priest Winfried Hümpfner, who had compared Brentano's original notes to the published books, wrote that Brentano had fabricated much of the material he had attributed to Emmerich.

 By 1928, the experts had come to the conclusion that only a small portion of Brentano's books could be safely attributed to Emmerich.

 At the time of Emmerich's beatification in 2004, the Vatican position on the authenticity of the Brentano books was elucidated by priest Peter Gumpel, who was involved in the study of the issues for the Congregation for the Causes of the Saints: "It is absolutely not certain that she ever wrote this.
 There is a serious problem of authenticity."
 According to Gumpel, the writings attributed to Emmerich were "absolutely discarded" by the Vatican as part of her beatification process.

 Death and burial

 Emmerich began to grow weaker during the summer of 1823.
 She died on 9 February 1824 in Dülmen and was buried in the graveyard outside the town, with a large number of people attending her funeral.
-Her grave was reopened twice in the weeks following the funeral, due to a rumor that her body had been stolen, but the coffin and the body were found to be intact.
+Her grave was reopened twice in the weeks following the funeral, due to a false rumor that her body had been desecrated and stolen, but the coffin and the body were found to be intact.

-In February 1975, Emmerich's remains were moved to the Holy Cross Church in Dülmen, where they rest today.
+In February 1975, Emmerich's mortal remains were permanently moved to the Church of the Holy Cross in Dülmen.
+Due to the cult of piety established after her death, most especially amongst Traditionalist Catholics, slips of paper with thanksgiving or personal intentions are collected at her tombstone and burned annually on Easter Sunday.

-House of the Virgin Mary
+The House of the Virgin Mary

 Neither Brentano nor Emmerich had ever been to Ephesus, and indeed the city had not yet been excavated; but visions contained in The Life of The Blessed Virgin Mary were used during the discovery of the House of the Virgin Mary, the Blessed Virgin's supposed home before her Assumption, located on a hill near Ephesus, as described in the book Mary's House.

-Here is an excerpt of Emmerich's description of Mary's House:

-"The Blessed Virgin's dwelling was not in Ephesus itself, but from three to four hours distant.
-It stood on a height upon which several Christians from Judea, among them some of the holy women related to her, had taken up their abode.
-Between this height and Ephesus glided, with many a crooked curve, a little river.
-The height sloped obliquely toward Ephesus."